Devices to ATEX, IECEx

 You intend to operate linear solenoids or valve solenoids in explosive atmosphere or in underground mining?
 Our broad programme of approved devices to ATEX and IECEx is your solution.

-Our product programme comprises devices for the application areas mechanics, pneumatics and hydraulics.
+Our product programme includes devices for the application areas mechanics, pneumatics and hydraulics.

 FAQ Explosion protection for solenoids